 Quick Cranberry Jelly

-This is the quickest Cranberry Jelly you can every make.
-It is made of only 3 ingredient, including dried cranberries and served in cute heart and star-shaped molds.
+This is the quickest Cranberry Jelly you can ever make.
+It is made of only 3 ingredients, including dried cranberries, and served in cute heart and star-shaped molds.

 Juicy Caramel Apple Crisp Pie